mckinlde/clBot/README.md

 # clBot
 How to know a good deal when you see one?
 Look at a lot of them.

-You can read about why this is a bad idea here: https://singlepaynews.com/feed/1431
+You can read about why this is a bad idea [here](https://singlepaynews.com/feed/1431)

 But apparently I just can't help myself.